Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Panel Replacement

-For buildings with Federal Pacific, Zinsco, or Pushmatic equipment, panel replacement is not optional risk management.
+For buildings with Federal Pacific, Zinsco, Pushmatic, or Challenger equipment, panel replacement is not optional risk management.
 It is the removal of a known defect.
 Modern panels with correctly functioning breakers, properly rated bus bars, and adequate space for required protection devices are the foundation that every other fire prevention upgrade depends on.
 A building with a defective panel and a full complement of AFCI and GFCI devices is still a building with a defective panel.

 Panel replacement also creates the opportunity to right-size the service for the building’s actual current demand.
 Many older buildings running 100A or 150A service panels are candidates for upgrading to 200A or higher, which addresses both the safety concern and the capacity constraint simultaneously.
-RG Electric handles the full scope of electrical panel upgrades for multi-unit properties, including LADBS permitting, LADWP coordination for service upgrades, and post-installation inspection.
+RG Electric handles the full scope of electrical panel services for multi-unit properties, including LADBS permitting, LADWP coordination for service upgrades, and post-installation inspection.

 AFCI and GFCI Installation

 Installing arc fault and ground fault protection throughout the building is the upgrade with the broadest direct impact on fire risk.
-AFCI breakers address the hazard of arcing within circuits, which includes the type of arcing that occurs in damaged wiring inside walls, the precise scenario that causes fires to start in locations where no one would see the early warning signs.
+AFCI breakers address the hazard of arcing within circuits, which includes the type of arcing that occurs in damaged wiring inside walls, the precise scenario that causes fires to start in locations where no one would see early warning signs.
 GFCI protection in kitchens, bathrooms, laundry areas, and outdoor circuits prevents current leakage from becoming a heat source.

 In buildings where the panel is being replaced, these protection devices are incorporated into the new panel as part of the same project.
-In buildings with serviceable panels, AFCI and GFCI breakers can often be installed without a full panel replacement, making this one of the higher-value incremental upgrades available to property managers who are working through a phased improvement plan.
+In buildings with serviceable panels, AFCI and GFCI breakers can often be installed without a full panel replacement, making this one of the higher-value incremental upgrades available to property managers working through a phased improvement plan.

 Wiring Remediation